mmohr2/michelle_test/README.md

 # Wroking with git and GitHub
-test repo for git and github lesson
+Description: this is test repo for git and github lesson during NCEAS coreR workshop.

 ## Purpose